Aviation Safety Audits: Here to Stay

 4 - Train Employees Based on Their Duties & Responsibilities

-Safety managers who perform well on audits take time to understand current SMS requirements from both ICAO and their respective CAA in regards safety duties and responsibilities.
+Safety managers who perform well on audits take time to understand current SMS requirements from both ICAO and their respective CAA in regard to safety duties and responsibilities.
 Ideally, initial SMS training would be designed around these standards in clear, documentable ways.